 On the Hartian picture of law, there is only one sensible answer to that question: legal interpretation aims to tell courts or other legal actors how they ought to proceed when the law runs out.
 It is not about what legal texts communicate or what effect they have on our law; it is about how those tasked with applying the law should behave when a legal text’s communicative content—and hence its contribution to our law—fails to determinately dispose of the question at hand.
 From this account of legal interpretation, much follows.
 It requires legal interpreters to distinguish at least four interpretive questions that too often get lumped together.
 Moreover, it offers insight into how to define and justify interpretive theories, the interpretation-construction distinction, and the plain-meaning rule and substantive canons of interpretation.

 The Article makes three main contributions.
-The first is an account of what it is to play fast and loose with precedent.
-A subsequent court plays fast and loose with precedent when it refuses to cooperate with the precedent court: the subsequent court disposes of a case one way, even though the ordering of values or purposes justifying the precedent’s holding clearly favors disposing of the case a different way.
-Second, the Article taxonomizes methods of playing fast and loose with precedent, illustrating each with decisions from the Court’s recent terms.
-Third, the Article argues that playing fast and loose with precedent is sometimes, though not inevitably, illegitimate and that the Court’s recent and aggressive use of this strategy is indeed troubling.
+The first is an account of what it is to obstruct precedent.
+A subsequent court obstructs precedent when it refuses to cooperate with the precedent court in building a coherent body of law: the subsequent court disposes of a case one way, even though the ordering of values or purposes justifying the precedent’s holding clearly favors disposing of the case another way.
+Second, the Article taxonomizes the methods by which courts obstruct precedent, illustrating with cases from the Supreme Court’s recent terms.
+Third, the Article argues that obstructing precedent is sometimes, though not invariably, illegitimate and that the Court’s recent and aggressive use of this tactic is indeed cause for concern.

 A paper on a shift in our concept of law and its implications for the methodology of general jurisprudence